Baylor vs. Texas Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Baylor and its opponents have combined to put up more than 52 points in seven of 11 games this season.
+- Baylor and its opponents have combined to score more than 52 points in seven of 11 games this season.

 - In 63.6% of Texas Tech's games this season (7/11), the teams combined to score more than Saturday's over/under of 52.

-- Saturday's over/under is 12.5 points lower than the two team's combined 64.5 points per game average.
+- The two teams combine to average 64.5 points per game, 12.5 more than the total in this contest.

-- This contest's total is 0.5 points greater than the 51.5 these two squads combine to surrender per game this season.
+- These two squads combine to allow 51.5 points per game, 0.5 fewer than this contest's over/under.

-- The Bears and their opponents have scored an average of 52.5 points per game in 2021, 0.5 more than Saturday's total.
+- Bears games this season feature an average total of 52.5 points, a number 0.5 points higher than Saturday's over/under.

-- The 52-point over/under for this game is 7.7 points below the 59.7 points per game average total in Red Raiders games this season.
+- The 52-point total for this game is 7.7 points below the 59.7 points per game average total in Red Raiders games this season.

 Baylor Stats and Trends

-- In Baylor's 11 games this season, it has eight wins against the spread.
+- Baylor has played 11 games, with eight wins against the spread.

-- This season, the Bears have won ATS in each of their two games as a favorite of 14.5 points or more.
+- The Bears have been favored by 14.5 points or more two times this season and have covered the spread in all of them.

-- Baylor's games this year have hit the over on six of 11 set point totals (54.5%).
+- Baylor's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- When Baylor puts up more than 32.5 points, it is 4-0 against the spread and 4-0 overall.
+- Baylor is 4-0 against the spread and 4-0 overall in games when it scores more than 32.5 points.

-- Baylor is 6-0 against the spread and 6-0 overall when the team amasses over 408.7 yards.
+- Baylor is 6-0 against the spread and 6-0 overall when the team piles up more than 408.7 yards.

-- The Bears have 12 turnovers this season, equal to the number of takeaways for the Red Raiders.
+- The Bears have 12 giveaways this season, while the Red Raiders have 12 takeaways .

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.